 For a parent, it isn’t easy.
-How are you supposed to keep your baby healthy when her greatest aspiration is to seek out disgusting things to stuff in her mouth?
+How are you supposed to keep your baby healthy when their greatest aspiration is to seek out disgusting things to stuff in their mouth?
 To give you some guidance on what germ precautions you should take -- and which worries you can shrug off -- WebMD turned to the pros: pediatricians and experts on infectious disease.
 Here’s what they had to say.

 Keeping Baby Healthy: Understanding Germs